Fuzzing Deep Learning Compilers with HirGen: Approach

 \subsubsection{Node Information}

-At arbitrary time $t$, inserting a node into $CG_t$ acquires node information of all existing nodes to obey constraints.
-For instance, in insertion of a operator named {\tt add} with two different parameters, \techname{} first checks all available non-function nodes and selects two of them with the same data types and compatible tensor shapes.
-These node information is a vital reference to promise the correctness of each insertion.
-Concretely speaking, node information is a set of typical features of each kind of node that could be utilized later by other new-born nodes.
-Each type of node has its own node information detailed in table \ref{tab:info}
+Inserting a node to $CG$ requires node information of all existing nodes to perform type-checking and shape-checking.
+Node information describes the typical features of a node, and such information is essential to ensure the correctness of each insertion.
+For instance, in the insertion of an operator named {\tt add} that sums two nodes, \techname{} first checks all available nodes (including operator nodes, variable nodes, and constant nodes) and selects two nodes $n_a$ and $n_b$ from available nodes, such that $n_a$ and $n_b$ have compatible tensor shapes and data types, and their data types are acceptable by the operator {\tt add}.
+Each type of node has its own node information, as detailed in Table~\ref{tab:info}.

-Specifically, \techname{} considers five types of nodes, namely, \textit{variable}, \textit{constant}, \textit{operator}, \textit{function} and \textit{call}.
-These are widely used in computational graphs.
-Note that \techname{} is extensible to support other node types. \begin{enumerate}[leftmargin=12pt] \item \textit{Variable} node.
+Specifically, \techname{} considers the following three types of nodes. \begin{enumerate}[leftmargin=12pt,topsep=0pt] \item \textit{Variable} node.
 It involves data type $dataType$ and tensor shape $tensorShape$ describing the details of the tensor wrapped in this node. $dataType$ corresponds to the data type of all elements in this tensor, such as $int64$ and $float32$. $tensorShape$ is a vector of the scale of all dimensions in the tensor.